ngerritsen/advent-of-code-2023/README.md

 My solutions for [Advent of Code 2023](https://adventofcode.com/2023) in [Typescript](https://www.typescriptlang.org/) (with [Bun](https://bun.sh/)).

-> I use the [Radash](https://radash-docs.vercel.app/docs/getting-started) library to avoid having to write common operations like `sum` all the time.

 ## Running the code

 > ⚠️ My input files are not committed [as per request](https://www.reddit.com/r/adventofcode/comments/zh2hk0/2022friendly_reminder_dont_commit_your_input/) of the Advent of Code author.